 Laminate Roller Features

-While there’s not a lot of variation in these models there are a few considerations when shopping for a roller.
+While there’s a slight variation in these models, there are a few considerations when shopping for a roller.

 High pressure tools require a good handle

-A laminate roller is used because of the narrow contact surface it creates with the laminate, adhesive and subsurface.
-Because of this it can generate 35 to 50 PSI to force a solid seal.
+A laminate roller is used because of its narrow contact surface with the laminate, adhesive, and subsurface.
+Because of this, it can generate 35 to 50 PSI to force a solid seal.

 Looking at roller size and material

-Matching the size of the roller to the job is important.
-And since these rollers work by applying force you’ll want to remember that a large laminate roller built for flooring applications will not work for smaller jobs.
+Matching the size of the roller to the job is essential.
+And since these rollers work by applying force, you’ll want to remember that a sizeable laminate roller built for flooring applications will not work for smaller jobs.

 Roller considerations:

-- Rollers are typically small in diameter to provide maximum pressure (1-1/2″ is common)
+• Rollers are typically small in diameter to provide maximum pressure (1-1/2″ is standard)

 J Rollers for counter laminates

-A laminate counter roller is typically hand held and has one roller with a handle up to 14″ long.
-However, if your job requires larger counters and bigger jobs then a 2 or 3 wheeled roller with a larger handle is a good option.
+A laminate counter roller is typically hand-held and has one roller with a handle up to 14″ long.
+However, if your job requires more extensive counters and bigger jobs, a two or 3-wheeled roller with a more oversized handle is a good option.

-But remember that caution is required to not break off the corners of laminate as you’re rolling.
-And the larger the roller the greater the chance of an accidental break.
+But remember that caution is required not to break off the laminate’s corners as you roll.
+And the more significant the roller, the greater the chance of an accidental break.

 Large area laminate rollers for flooring, carpet and veeners

-For flooring and large surfaces you’ll want to use a multi-wheeled roller with a large D-handle to support higher pressure over a larger contact surface.
+You’ll want to use a multi-wheeled roller with a large D-handle to support higher pressure over a larger contact surface for flooring and large surfaces.

 Considerations:

-- Rollers shouldn’t be larger in diameter, but they should be non-mar and roll smoothly
+• Rollers shouldn’t be more prominent in diameter, but they should be non-mar and roll smoothly

 Frequently Asked Questions for Laminate Rollers